0123gabriel/Ubuntu_ROS_Tutorial/Install_RoadRunner.md

 ifconfig
 ```

 This will show all the information about every net interface, so you will watch the same information with the previous method, with less steps.
-It is important to mention that the interfaces that star with "en" are mostly related with Ethernet interfaces, and if it starts with "w" is mostly realted to Wi-Fi interfaces.
+It is important to mention that the interfaces that star with "en" are mostly related with Ethernet interfaces, and if it starts with "w" is mostly related to Wi-Fi interfaces.

 10. Copy the Host ID you will use.
 In this case, I am going to use my Wi-Fi net interface so I selected my Host ID related to wlo1 interface.
 11. Set a name for your computer, to know which machine is using RoadRunner when you launch it, and then click on Continue.